Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

-We are interested in studying the topological structure of the set of all metrics modulo the group of diffeomorphism.
+For our purposes, we are interested in studying the topological structure of the set of all metrics modulo the group of diffeomorphism.
 The topology of this space is intimately connected to the topology of $\mbox{Diff}(M)$.
 For instance